itu-devops/itu-minitwit-ci/README.md

   * You need to be signed up to GitHub Education (https://education.github.com).
   * You need to be signed up at DigitalOcean (https://www.digitalocean.com/).
     - You can use the $100 credit provided by GitHub Education to create a new account.
-  * Fork this repository (https://github.com/itu-devops/itu-minitwit-ci) by clicking on the fork button on Github
+  * Fork this repository (https://github.com/itu-devops/itu-minitwit-ci) by clicking on the fork button on GitHub
   * Clone your fork of the repository:

   ```bash
   $ git clone https://github.com/<your_gh_user>/itu-minitwit-ci.git
   $ cd itu-minitwit-ci
   ```
   * In case you are not already, register at Docker Hub (https://hub.docker.com/)
     - To make a later step more straight forward, use a password without any special characters.
     - From now on we refer to your login ID from Docker Hub as `DOCKER_USERNAME` and your password there is called `DOCKER_PASSWORD`.
     - It is recommended to use an access token for Docker Hub instead of your password.
 You can generate one at https://hub.docker.com/settings/security.